Muthubioinfo/alagaragriproducts.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
+# Layout for the first page of the website.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+# To modify the layout, just type.

 layout: home
 ---